Odesa Military Academy

 The Odesa Military Academy is a modern higher military institution of the inter-services Armed Forces of Ukraine.
-It is one of the oldest military academies in the former Russian Empire, having been active for more than a century. has deep historical traditions and more than a century of history.
 The academy conducts language training for servicemen and employees of the Armed Forces of Ukraine, advanced training of military personnel and scientific and pedagogical workers, and the preparation of students in the training of reserve officers.

 Origins

 Creation

-The academy was founded as the Odesa Infantry School in 1865, by order of the Minister of War.
-It was then intended to be a preparatory school that trains infantrymen to serve as a military officer rank.
-The building of the school was designed by the Russian architect Vasily F. Maas.
+The academy's predecessor could be considered the Odesa Infantry School that was established in 1865 by order of the Russian Minister of War.
+It was then intended to be a preparatory school training infantrymen to serve at the military officer rank.
+The school's building was designed by the Russian architect Vasily F. Maas.
 The military academy was succeeded by the Cadet Corps, which was created on April 16, 1899, by direct the order of Nicholas II, according to the order of creating the school.
 The idea for creating the cadet corps came from the commander of the Odesa Military District, Count Alexander Ivanovich Musin-Pushkin, who in the mid-1890s recognized the need for the establishment of a special military educational institution in the city of Odesa.